goliajp/gormx/README.md

 ```

 ### Database Operations
-Using the gormx utility, you can perform various database operations such as creating, checking, and dropping databases.
+Using the GormX utility, you can perform various database operations such as creating, checking, and dropping databases.

 #### Creating a New Database
 ```go